-About a week ago, I was at the Basho huts visiting my friend Lyn, who was staying there, and I met this Indian man named Kishore.
+About a week ago, I was at the Basho huts visiting my friend Lyn and I met this Indian man named Kishore.
 He had a few beers in him and was making everyone laugh with his impersonations of the bullshit gurus here in Arambol.
 Later on, he overheard me tell Lyn that I was looking for a reputable place for an Ayurvedic treatment in Goa and he offered to take me to one in Mandrem later that afternoon.
 I thought about it over a long swim and, still suspicious of his intentions, decided to go along.
-And so I rode side saddle on the back of his bike, along the palm trees and chaotic roads, reveling in the freshness of trust in a complete stranger.
+And so I rode, side saddle on the back of his bike, along the palm trees and chaotic roads, reveling in the freshness of trust in a complete stranger.

 Kishore has been the most enlightening and transformative witness to my journey here in India thus far.
 He has helped me grow warm to a culture that I initially found petrifying.
 When I first arrived here, I was vigilant with all my self-protective strategies, constantly alternating the application of sunblock and bug repellant, using antibacterial wipes every time I touched something, inspecting every ounce of food thoroughly before I put it in my mouth.
 Through my time spent with Kishore, I have melted and slowly fallen in love with the charming little ways this country seems to mock any preconceived notion one has of the world.
 I have found myself romanced by the madness of it all.